Sohaib90/Music_Gen_Streamlit/README.md

 		- [x] Make container
 		- [ ] Check functionalities for each functional part of interface

-To start the project, run run_app.sh and once its done go to localhost:8501
+# Use Docker to run
+make sure you have docker installed
+./run_app.sh (this will take around 7-10 mins) then go to :  localost:8501